South Koreans prepare to vote for 'least unpopular' presidential candidate | DW | 08.03.2022

 Instead of substantive discussions over issues that affect the lives of ordinary members of the public, the campaign has degenerated into allegations of corruption and name-calling, said Hyobin Lee, an adjunct professor of Korean politics at Chungnam National University.

-"The policy debates are gone and the candidates just criticized each other for reasons such as the misbehavior of the other candidate's wife or his son," she said.
-"Personally, I am worried about issues of inequality, such as welfare assistance, unemployment and the redistribution of wealth, although the candidates do not care much," she told DW.
+"The policy debates are gone and the candidates just criticized each other for reasons such as the misbehavior of the other candidate's wife or his son," she told DW.
+"Personally, I am worried about issues of inequality, such as welfare assistance, unemployment and the redistribution of wealth, although the candidates do not care much."

 The different political camps have labeled rival party leaders "beast" and "parasite," with the hint of violence never far below the surface.